nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 3: Executive Branch/README.md

 (e) In the event of a resignation, the Executives shall have 28 days to refill the position.
 If they fail to do so, the Appointments Committee shall follow the same process described above.

 > (i) The Appointments Committee shall aid in finding and interviewing candidates, while the Executive Cabinet retains other responsibilities.

+(a) The Executives must send out an email to all CSI-recognized student organizations by June 30th, listing the roles available for application and the application deadline.

+>(i) The structure of the Executive Cabinet must be approved by the Legislative Council before this email may be sent.